-Before you fall in love again, you need to get emotionally healthy.
+Before you fall in love and start a relationship with someone new, you need to get emotionally healthy.
 Even if you haven’t been in love for a few years – or if your last relationship was healthy – you still need to take your emotional temperature before you fall in love again.

 5 Things to Do Before You Fall in Love Again

 “When you’re on the rebound, your new relationship isn’t about itself,” writes J.M.
 Kearns in Better Love Next Time: How the Relationship that Didn’t Last Can Lead You to the One that Will.
 “It’s about the old one.”

 Falling in love too fast, making rash decisions, and tolerating behavior that you wouldn’t normally are possible signs of a rebound relationship.